pnp/powershell/documentation/Add-PnPTenantSequence.md

 ## DESCRIPTION

-Allows to add a a tenant sequence object to a tenant template.
+Allows to add a tenant sequence object to a tenant template.

 ## EXAMPLES